mishaelnuh/website/public/page/stadium/content.md

-FIFA football stadium designed as part of coursework.
+FIFA football stadium designed as part of the undergraduate capstone course at the University of Toronto.
+Designed according to the Ontario Building Code 2012 with S-Frame as the modeling software.
+Rhino and Grasshopper was used to transfer the geometry and loading condition data into S-Frame using a custom plugin.

-Used Rhino and Grasshopper to leverage a parametric design workflow with analysis performed in S-Frame.
+Team members: Rahemeen Ahmed, Mishael Nuh, Jenny Autillo, and Yuhan Bao

 ![image-test](/page/stadium/overview.png)
 ![image-test](/page/stadium/gh.png)